-Heterosexual means that you are primarily attracted to people of the opposite gender.
-For example people who identify as female are attracted to males and people who identify as male are attracted to females.
+People who identify as female are attracted to men and people who identify as male are attracted to women.

-Homosexual means that you are primarily attracted to people of the same gender.
-For example people who identify as female are attracted to females and people who identify as male are attracted to males.
+People who identify as female are attracted to women and people who identify as male are attracted to men.

 Asexual means that you experience no sexual attraction towards anyone.

 Demisexual means that you are only attracted to people you have formed a romantic/spiritual connection with.

 Gray-A means that you only experience sexual attraction occasionally.

 Hetero-romantic means that you are primarily romantically attracted to people of the opposite gender.
 For example, people who identify as female and are romantically attracted to males and people who identify as male and are romantically attracted to females.

 Homo-romantic means that you are primarily romantically attracted to people of the same gender.
 For example, people who identify as female and are romantically attracted to females and people who identify as male and are romantically attracted to males.

 Bi-romantic means that you are romantically attracted to both the male and female gender.